goombalab/goombalab.github.io/_posts/2024-05-31-mamba2-part3-algorithm.md

 3. **Pass states**: compute a recurrence on all of the chunks' final states -- using any desired algorithm, e.g. parallel or sequential scan (*what is the actual final state per chunk taking into account all previous inputs?*)
 4. **Output states**: for each chunk, given its true initial state (computed in Step 3), compute the contribution to the output just from the initial state

-We see that most of the algorithm (Step 1, 2, and 4) leverages matmuls (and hence tensor cores), and also can be computed completely in parallel!
+Either way, we see that most of the algorithm (Step 1, 2, and 4) leverages matmuls (and hence tensor cores), and also can be computed completely in parallel!
-Only Step 3 requires a scan, but it operates on a much shorter sequence and usually only takes a small fraction of the time.
+Only Step 3 requires a scan, but it operates on a much shorter sequence and usually only takes a small fraction of the time of the full algorithm.

 ### Special Cases

 We note that special cases of this algorithm have been seen before.
 In particular RetNet<d-cite key="sun2023retentive"></d-cite>, which we showed in Part II to be a special case of SSD, mention a "chunkwise" algorithm which computes the quadratic form on a chunk of the input one-at-a-time and passes the final state to the next chunk.
-This turns out to be essentially equivalent to the SSD algorithm specialized to this case (i.e. a decay matrix mask $L$).
+This turns out to be essentially equivalent to the SSD algorithm specialized to a restricted case (i.e. a decay matrix mask $L$).
 Our derivation comes from a different direction---the block matrix decomposition---which also makes it more obvious how to parallelize this algorithm and make it really fast in practice.

 Other forms of "chunkwise" recurrences have recently become popular, such as in [Gated Linear Attention (GLA)](https://arxiv.org/abs/2312.06635)<d-cite key="yang2024gated"></d-cite>.